ress059/ecu/doc/ntnode_h/index.rst

         TYPE3
     };

-    /* Data types of nodes stored in linked list. */ struct type1
+    /* Data types of nodes stored in tree. */ struct type1
     {
         int a;